-But after a disastrous entry to the sport, in which he won the WCW World Championship to promote his movie, he lost the respect that he so desperately needed.
-18 years later, his career never having reached the heights it could have, and maybe should have, he decides to try to reclaim that respect.
+But after a disastrous entry to the sport, in which he won the WCW World Championship to promote his movie, he lost the respect he so desperately needed.
+Eighteen years later, his career never having reached the heights it could have, and maybe should have, he decides to try to reclaim that respect.

 This is a good movie, people.

 Directors David Darg and Price James have crafted a sweet, silly, and incredibly entertaining documentary about Arquette’s quest to re-enter the world of wrestling.
 He starts at the bottom and all but literally claws his way to the top.
-His body is a wreck (recently sober and recently recovering from a heart attack) he endures beatings and humiliation all for the love of the sport.
+His body is a wreck (recently sober and recently recovering from a heart attack); he endures beatings and humiliation all for the love of the sport.

-Each step in his journey is eye-opening and engaging, from the back yard wrestling show he takes part in (and gets decimated) to the Mexican street wrestling he takes part in to prove he has what it takes to earn his own Lucha libre mask, to his final redemption has he joins the independent wrestling circuit via a spectacularly choreographed match against his in-character nemesis, RJ City.
+Each step in his journey is eye-opening and engaging, from the backyard wrestling show he takes part in (and gets decimated) to the Mexican street wrestling he takes part in to prove he has what it takes to earn his own Lucha libre mask to his final redemption has he joins the independent wrestling circuit via a spectacularly choreographed match against his in-character nemesis, RJ City.

 For all his presentation as a goofball, it’s incredibly easy to end up in Arquette’s corner.
-His family is sceptical, but ultimately even if they think he’s insane they stick by him.
+His family is sceptical, but ultimately, even if they think he’s insane, they stick by him.
 He’s clearly a loving husband and father with a lot of drive, and by the end of the film, you’ll want him to succeed as much as he does.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!